Create your first React app - Part 4 (Adding and deleting users)

 Remember that the handleAddUser() function will be triggered when the button in the root component is clicked.
 By setting the selectedUserId to 0, it indicates that a new user is being created (0 is not a valid user id, but the data access component will generate a valid id when we insert it into the database - we'll see that soon).

 Run the app, and notice that now when you click on the 'Add User' button, the UserForm will be displayed with all of it's text inputs empty.
-The selectedUserId state is used a the userId prop that is passed into the user form.
+The selectedUserId state in the root component is passed to the userId prop of UserForm component.
 So when this prop changes, the UserForm will re-render.
-After it renders, the callback that we passed into useEffect() will not trigger getUserById() on the data access component, because the userId is 0.
+After it renders, the callback that we passed into useEffect() will NOT invoke getUserById() on the data access component, because the userId prop is 0.
 This will leave the state variables in UserForm at their default values (which are all initialized to empty strings).

 Now, we'll need to update the handleUserSaved() function in the root component.
 Recall that this function will be triggered in the submit handler of the UserForm (because it gets passed to the UserForm as the onUserSaved prop).
 The handleUserSaved() function currenlty assumes that we are always updating users, but now we'll add some logic so that it can determine whether to do an update or an insert.
 Modify the function so that it looks like this: